carbon-design-system/carbon-platform/docs/services-logging.md

 # Services - Logging

-The logging service provides common logging interfaces for all packages and services.
+The logging service provides a common logging mechanism for all packages and services.

-TODO
+It listens for messages from the messaging service of type `LOG` and transmits these to the IBM Cloud LogDNA instance.